 Where to Find Quality Nano CBD Products

 Our proprietary method is very similar to the technique that pharmaceutical companies use.
 We achieve average particle sizes of about 70 nanometers, not only to enhance potency and stability, but to reach maximum absorption.
 All of our infused beverages use nano CBD allowing your body to absorb CBD up to six times faster.
-There are four different flavors to choose from — our African Ginger & Mexican Lime Soda sweetened with agave and the unsweetened, zero-calorie Raspberry Hibiscus Lime or Black Cherry Lemon Seltzers, and our newest, multi-cannabinoid CBG+CBD Wild Strawberry Tangerine seltzer.
+There are six different flavors to choose from including — our African Ginger & Mexican Lime Soda sweetened with agave and the unsweetened, zero-calorie Raspberry Hibiscus Lime or Black Cherry Lemon Seltzers, multi-cannabinoid CBG+CBD Wild Strawberry Tangerine seltzer and our CBD Brazilian Passion Fruit and CBG+CBD Caribbean Green Mango Fruit Waters .
 Get your nano on with Upstate today!